ainghazal/notes/dep-injection.md

 Where the interface has been factored out from the struct, for the methods that are used only (**SRP**).

+This also satisfies the _"accept an interface, return a struct"_ mantra.

 ## 3. Method injection